OwenPendrighElliott/langchain/docs/extras/ecosystem/integrations/marqo.md

 ### **What is Marqo?**

-Marqo is a tensor search engine that uses embeddings stored in in-memory HNSW indexes to achieve cutting edge search speeds.
+Marqo is a vector search engine that uses embeddings stored in in-memory HNSW indexes to achieve cutting edge search speeds.
 Marqo can scale to hundred-million document indexes with horizontal index sharding and allows for async and non-blocking data upload and search.
 Marqo uses the latest machine learning models from PyTorch, Huggingface, OpenAI and more.
 You can start with a pre-configured model or bring your own.
 The built in ONNX support and conversion allows for faster inference and higher throughput on both CPU and GPU.

 Because Marqo include its own inference your documents can have a mix of text and images, you can bring Marqo indexes with data from your other systems into the langchain ecosystem without having to worry about your embeddings being compatible.